-If you do not register an account, please register again and click this button again.
+If you have registered with STYLY, you can check the sample assets created in this TIPS with STYLY Studio.
+If you do not have an account, please register a new account first and click this button again.

-You can taste a sample space in STYLY GALLERY.
+You can experience the sample space from STYLY GALLERY.

 Playmaker and Steam VR Plugin